PtFEM/PtFEM.jl/README.md

 I use PtFEM when referring to the book and PtFEM.jl when referring to the Julia package.

-PtFEM is a very versatile FEM toolkit to numerically solve problems consisting of physical components (to distinguish it from systems primarily focused on solving symbolic partial differential equations).
+PtFEM is a very versatile toolkit to construct FEM programs for practical engineering and scientific problems (to distinguish it somewhat from systems primarily focused on solving symbolic partial differential equations).
+Each chapter in the book gradually develops a set of related programs that can be used as a starting point for a particular type of problem.

 PtFEM.jl is the central package in the Github [PtFEM organisation](https://github.com/PtFEM).
 More details on the plans for the PtFEM organisation are given in  [FUTURES](https://github.com/PtFEM/PtFEM.jl/blob/master/FUTURES.md).